-Automation rate are a way to measure exactly how much of the total content volume is being handled by AI.
+Automation rate is a way to measure exactly how much of the total content volume is being handled by AI.
 If you have 100000 content pieces per day and 80000 of them are dealt with by the models, then you have an automation level of 80%

 When judging how well AI works we believe it needs to be based on how it performs in relation to all these 4 metrics as that will give you a truer picture of how well the AI is dealing with the content challenges.

-You can never have perfect accuracy, precision, recall and automation at the same time.
-Our AI is unique in that it is calibrated to meet your business objectives, and to find the right balance between all of these indicators.
+You can never have perfect accuracy, precision, recall, and automation at the same time.
+Our AI is unique in that it is calibrated to meet your business objectives and to find the right balance between all of these indicators.

 Supervised and continuous learning

 Machine learning models can be taught in different ways and the way they are taught has a huge impact on how well they perform.

 Our AI is trained on structured and labeled data of high quality.
 What this means is that the data sets we train our models on have been reviewed manually by expert content moderators who have taken a yes or no decision on every single piece of content.

 We also update the models regularly ensuring that they are updated and adhere to new rules and global changes or events that could impact moderation decisions.